Beverley McLachlin: Since retirement

+International jurist

 McLachlin was nominated in March 2018 to become a non-permanent member of the Court of Final Appeal in Hong Kong.
 The court appoints foreign judges from common-law jurisdictions outside of Hong Kong, of which McLachlin is the first Canadian, to sit as non-permanent members of the court.
 Her three-year appointment was approved by the Hong Kong Legislative Council, and the chief executive gazetted the appointment effective July 30, 2018.
 McLachlin's appointment was accompanied by those of Brenda Hale, also as non-permanent judge, and Andrew Cheung, as permanent judge, at the court.
 She was reappointed to the court in 2021 for a second three-year term.

 Her service on the court has been criticized amidst the Hong Kong pro-democracy protests and imposition of the National Security Law, which is seen by Western observers as threatening civil liberties in the city.
 As a Court of Final Appeal judge, McLachlin would be required to uphold the law in appellate judgements.
 A motion at the Law Society of Ontario to condemn her appointment was defeated 28–17 in February 2021.
 In June 2022, she announced her decision to remain on the court which she believes to still be independent.
+McLachlin retired from the court when her term expired in July 2024.

+McLachlin also serves as an international judge on the Singapore International Commercial Court.

+Novelist and memoirist

+In 2018, McLachlin published a legal thriller novel titled Full Disclosure.
+Her second novel, Denial, was published in 2021 by Simon & Schuster.
+She followed up with Proof in 2024.

+McLachlin's memoir Truth Be Told: My Journey Through Life and the Law, was published in 2019.
+It won the Shaughnessy Cohen Prize for Political Writing in 2020.